Eco-friendly marketing ideas to support your business’s sustainability efforts

 1. Use biodegradable and sustainable materials

-Keep your physical marketing materials simple with memorable business cards made from recycled paper.
+Keep your physical marketing materials simple and made from recycled paper.
 Also consider sustainable promotional items like canvas totes, stainless steel tumblers and cotton beach towels.

 More eco-friendly marketing ideas include: